Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

 }
 ```

-But if you need generated files in another directory, set `src`:
+If you need the generated files to be put in another directory, set `src`:

 ```kotlin
 dataframes {